Best Online Tools for Solopreneur Business Owners

 Free logo maker: LogoMaker (from Namecheap)

 When you’re just getting started with a basic website or business card, this is a surprisingly decent logo generator (and free) based on a few questions.
 You can further customize once you make your first selections.
-Great for spiffing up a new website.
+Good for spiffing up a new DIY website.
 This is a free service by NameCheap, a reliable low-budget place to register your domain name.

 Client Portal for Coaches: Coaches Console

 This is what I use and can’t imagine life without using software like this.
 It’s a secure, all-in-one system for client records, scheduling, payment, agreements, worksheets, tracking progress, downloadable tools, and e-courses too.
 Includes all the training and templates you need to get started quickly.
+Paperbell is made by and for coaches and seems worth a look.

 Kajabi for coaches is also worth a look especially if you’re mainly focused on offering courses.